PlasticStudio/ModuleManager/README.md

 * SilverStripe 4

 For a Silverstripe CMS 4.x compatible version of this module, please see the 3.x or 4.x release line.

+3.x uses legacy namespace (Jaedb\ModuleManager)
+4.x uses new namespace (plasticstudio\ModuleManager)

 For a Silverstripe CMS 3.x compatible version of this module, please see the 3 branch, or 2.x release line.